dirac-institute/sorcha/docs/troubleshooting.rst

 Using Relative File Paths
 ---------------------------------------------------------------

-If you're using relative paths (e.g. '../this_directory') and those does not seem to be working, try using the full directory/file paths.
+If you're using relative paths (e.g. '../this_directory') and those do not seem to be working, try using the full directory/file paths.

 Running Multiple Instances With the Same Output Directories
 ---------------------------------------------------------------
-If your output looks mixed up or garbled, double check that you are not running more than one Sorcha process with the same output path.
-You can **only run one** instance of Sorcha  at the same time for a given output directory.
+If your output looks mixed up or garbled, double check that you are not running more than one sorcha process with the same output path.
+You **should only run one** instance of sorcha at the same time for a given output directory.
 Otherwise, you run the risk of the output files being mixed up.
-If you want to run multiple versions of Sorcha on the same computer/compute node, make sure to update the output path in the config file or commandline arguments, as appropriate.
-We have developed tools and example slurm scripts to help you run multiple instances safely.
+If you want to run multiple versions of sorcha on the same computer/compute node, make sure to update the output path in the config file or commandline arguments, as appropriate.
+We have developed tools and example Slurm scripts to help you run multiple instances safely.

 Pointing Database
 ---------------------